microsoft/BotBuilder-V3/bot-builder-sdk-samples.md

 layout: page
 title: Bot Builder SDK Samples
 permalink: /bot-builder-sdk-samples/
-weight: 60
+weight: 600
-parent: Bot Builder SDK
+parent1: Bot Builder SDK
 ---

 A great way to get started with the Bot Builder is following the code samples in the SDK.
 Here are some handy links to our SDK samples on github.
 Happy coding!